 Travel plans in your future?
-When you, or a loved one, are dealing with an illness and traveling here are important things to consider before you travel.
-The same goes for those dealing with a serious injury.
+When you, or a loved one, are traveling with an illness, there are important things to consider before you travel.
+The same goes for those traveling with a serious injury.
 Whether you are driving to family or flying to an exotic location, do your homework and be prepared.

 - Length of trip.